Russo-Ukrainian war: Static war

-Russian military buildup around Ukraine (2021–2022)
+Prelude to full-scale invasion

-From March to April 2021, Russia commenced a major military build-up near the border, followed by a second build-up between October 2021 to February 2022 in Russia and Belarus.
-Throughout, the Russian government repeatedly denied it had plans to attack Ukraine.
+From March to April 2021, Russia began a major military build-up near the Ukrainian border, followed by a second build-up from October 2021 onward, in both Russia and Belarus.
+Throughout, Russia said it was only holding military exercises, and Russia's government repeatedly denied it had plans to attack Ukraine.

 In early December 2021, following Russian denials, the US released intelligence of Russian invasion plans, including satellite photographs showing Russian troops and equipment near the border.
-The intelligence reported a Russian list of key sites and individuals to be killed or neutralized.
+The intelligence reported a Russian list of key sites and individuals to be killed or neutralised.
 The US released multiple reports that accurately predicted the invasion plans.

-Russian accusations and demands

 In the months preceding the invasion, Russian officials accused Ukraine of inciting tensions, Russophobia, and repressing Russian speakers.
 They made multiple security demands of Ukraine, NATO, and other EU countries.
 On 9 December 2021 Putin said that "Russophobia is a first step towards genocide".
-Putin's claims were dismissed by the international community, and Russian claims of genocide were rejected as baseless.In a 21 February speech, Putin questioned the legitimacy of the Ukrainian state, repeating an inaccurate claim that "Ukraine never had a tradition of genuine statehood".
-He incorrectly stated that Vladimir Lenin had created Ukraine, by carving a separate Soviet Republic out of what Putin said was Russian land, that Joseph Stalin extended Ukrainian territory with lands from other eastern European countries following the Second World War, and that Nikita Khrushchev "took Crimea away from Russia for some reason and gave it to Ukraine" in 1954.
+Putin's claims were dismissed by the international community, and Russian claims of genocide were rejected as baseless.
+In a 21 February speech, Putin questioned the legitimacy of the Ukrainian state, repeating an inaccurate claim that "Ukraine never had a tradition of genuine statehood".
+He incorrectly stated that Vladimir Lenin had created Ukraine, by carving a separate Soviet Republic out of what Putin said was Russian land, and that Nikita Khrushchev "took Crimea away from Russia for some reason and gave it to Ukraine" in 1954.

-Putin falsely claimed that Ukrainian society and government were dominated by neo-Nazism, invoking the history of collaboration in German-occupied Ukraine during World War II, and echoing an antisemitic conspiracy theory that cast Russian Christians, rather than Jews, as the true victims of Nazi Germany.
-Ukraine does suffer a far-right fringe, including the neo-Nazi linked Azov Battalion and Right Sector.
-Analysts described Putin's rhetoric as greatly exaggerated.
-Zelenskyy, who is Jewish, stated that his grandfather served in the Soviet army fighting against the Nazis; three of his family members were killed in the Holocaust.

-During the second build-up, Russia issued demands to the US and NATO, insisting on a legally binding arrangement preventing Ukraine from ever joining NATO, and the removal of multinational forces stationed in NATO's Eastern European member states.
-These demands were rejected by the US and NATO.
-The demand for a formal treaty preventing Ukraine from joining NATO was rejected by Western officials as it would contravene the treaty's "open door" policy, although NATO made no efforts to comply with Ukraine's requests to join.